Skip to main content

 Common Mistakes

 Ignoring sweetness levels.
-A very sweet milk chocolate with a very sweet flavored coffee is cloying.
-Balance sweet with bitter, or sweet with acidic.
+Very sweet chocolate with very sweet coffee can get heavy.
+Balance sweet with bitter or acidic.

 Rushing.
-Let the chocolate melt; sip the coffee slowly.
-Speed kills subtlety.
+Let the chocolate melt and sip slowly.

 Your First Three Pairings to Try